Electoral System and Opportunity to Change it

 Electors of the Council and its Community Boards have the right to demand a poll to countermand the resolution to use First Past the Post Electoral System.
 Details on how to make a valid demand are outlined in the public notice above.

-In order to take effect for the 2025 election, a valid demand for a Poll must be delivered to the office of the Tararua District Council, 26 Gordon Street, Dannevirke by 11 December 2023.
+In order to take effect for the 2025 election, a valid demand for a Poll needed to be delivered to the office of the Tararua District Council, 26 Gordon Street, Dannevirke by 11 December 2023.
+No demand for a poll was received, therefore the First Past the Post electoral system remains.